 For Outlook 2013

-2. Now click Edit menu and select ‘New’ and then click ‘Key’
+- Now click on Edit menu and select ‘New’, and then click ‘Key’.

-4. Go to Edit menu and point New, now click DWORD value
+- Go to Edit menu and point New, now click DWORD value.

-5. Write MaxFileSize, and then press Enter key twice
+- Write MaxFileSize, and then press Enter key twice.

-6. In the Edit DWORD Value window, enter a value in the required box and click OK
+- In the Edit DWORD Value window, enter a value in the required box and click OK.

-8. Similarly to create another DWORD MaxLargeFileSize repeat 2 to 6 steps
+- Similarly, to create another DWORD MaxLargeFileSize, repeat 2 to 6 steps.

-9. Repeat steps 2 to 6, to create another DWORD WarnLargeFileSize
+- Repeat steps 2 to 6, to create another DWORD WarnLargeFileSize.

 Note: The ORK tool can be used for mass deployment of these registry keys on end-user machines.

-The steps that we have discussed are applied to both .pst and .ost files.
-Any kind of modification with these registry values can affect .ost files that are psed with AutoArchive, with .pst and with CEM (Cached Exchange Mode) files.
+The above steps apply to both .pst and .ost files.
+Any modification to these registry values can affect .ost files that are used with AutoArchive, and .pst files with CEM (Cached Exchange Mode).
 In case your Outlook is configured to download shared folders, then it will use .ost file to store content.
-If this shared folder consists of many large files and attachments, the size of it will grow extremely.
+If this shared folder consists of many large files and attachments, its size will grow extremely.